parcelvalue/api/docs/Endpoints/Shipments/DocumentStructure.md

 ### Notes

-(¹) Data containing special characters will be rejected;
+(¹) Data containing special characters will be converted;

 (²) For `US`, `phone` should start with 1 and contain 11 digits;